socom-coding/league-ranking-client/README.md

 The league-ranking-client is a springboot console client that takes input from the user and calls the league-ranking-service api.

+    #SpringBoot Microservice
+    #Postman testing collection
+    #Postman DEV and QA environments

+    #NOTE:
+    DEV - The "dev" profile  will run out of the box without any config changes or setup required.
+It uses an h2 embedded database with schema that runs at runtime.
+This will       only be available in the 'dev" env for development.

+    QA - "qa" profile requires a MySQL database and the inserted scripts needs to be ran to create the tables and the datasource config in the application-qa.properties need                to be changed where necesary.

+    PROD - "prod" profile requires prod environment setup and config to be made in the application-prod.properties file.

 The user will be asked to input login credentials to validate which function he/she may use.

     There are two users allowed to access these endpoints: